mbrimmer/w251/hw3/README.md

 ```

 6. Build Images
+We build an Ubuntu image to host the python / s3fs functionality and a stripped-down Alpine image to act as a broker and communicate with the mosquitto public board.

 ```
 docker build --network=host -t ubuntu_cloud -f DockerFile_ubuntu_cloud .
 docker build --network=host -t alpine_cloud -f DockerFile_alpine_cloud .